Planner-Worker: Delegating Research with Progress Tracking

 - Worker — fetches pages, extracts data.
 Multi-turn, has tools.

-The planner writes PTC-Lisp programs that wire worker and reviewer together.
+The planner writes PTC-Lisp programs that call the worker and inspect the results.

 # Worker: multi-turn research agent for one focused task